North Carolina / Forsyth County

 What is the weather like in Stanleyville, NC year-round?

-Stanleyville enjoys four distinct seasons, with mild winters averaging lows of 29°F and warm summers reaching highs of 88°F. The city receives about 44.8 inches of annual rainfall and has sunshine 63% of the year.
-These conditions create a comfortable climate ideal for outdoor activities year-round.
+Stanleyville experiences four distinct seasons, with warm summers reaching highs of 88°F and cold winters dipping to 29°F. The area receives about 45 inches of rainfall annually and enjoys sunshine on 63% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter